 Carefully inspect your tiles for hairline gaps and cracks.
 Apply elastomeric or polyurethane caulking to prevent the infiltration of water into the mortar and tiles.
 Once water infiltrates your brick tiles, it facilitates wear and tear.
 If your tiles are installed where you have doors and windows, it is a good idea to caulk around them.

 Thoroughly clean the brick before you paint to get rid of dust, dirt, and debris.
 Use a mild detergent and pressure washer set between 1,500 and 2,000-PSI.
 A scrub brush can be used to clean surface stains.
 Rinse the tiles well so that you have no soap left behind.
 Soap residues make it difficult for the primer to adhere to the brick.
 Allow 24 hours for the tiles to dry completely.

 You may find that your brick tiles are slightly soft or powdery.
 Use a paint roller to apply a masonry conditioner over the tiles.
 It helps to consolidate the brick.
 Allow 24 hours for the conditioner to dry.

 Use an acrylic masonry or universal primer that dries in 2 hours, which allows you to paint sooner.
 Dilute thick primers with some water to facilitate penetration into the brick.
 Spray primer over the entire tile surface and spread it evenly with a paintbrush.

-It is best to use an oil based paint or a 100% acrylic house paint.
-Apply a paint of your color choice over the tiles.
+It is best to use an oil-based paint or 100% acrylic house paint.
+Apply paint of your color choice over the tiles.
 Use a paintbrush to evenly distribute the paint over the tiles.
 Once the first coat has dried completely, you can spray a second coat.
-You may also use ¾-inch nap roller thick to distribute the paint.
+You may also use a ¾-inch thick nap roller to distribute the paint.